School Policy Guide

 All tickets are sold in advance in learning community offices.
 There will be no admittance to dances after 10 p.m. even with tickets.

-Note that many items in these guides are specific to teaching and learning within school buildings, and we know that adjustments may need to be made.
-Please use this as a starting point and connect with your school if you have specific questions.
+Note that many items in these guides are specific to teaching and learning within school buildings, and we know that adjustments will need to be made as we go.
+Please use this as a starting point and connect with your school if you have specific questions about how things will be handled in a virtual setting.